 Marjolein Witte [Eindhoven, 1979] is a Dutch visual artist living and working in Utrecht.
 She studied Fine Art at the HKU University of the Arts and graduated in 2002.
 Witte builds, paints, draws and photographs physical and imaginary boundaries, constructions and manipulations.
-In her work she studies fundamental human needs, their physical manifestations and possible tensions that arise in relation to the environment.
+Hereby she explores fundamental human needs such as safety, belonging or mattering and their physical manifestations and possible tensions that arise in relation to the environment.
 Territorial behavior and the relationship between humans and nature are recurring themes in her work.

 Roeland Merks (Scientist, Professor in Mathemathical Biology) at the opening of The Nature of Things (2019).